“Kwe’k” means “women” in the Potawatomi language.

 We support and trumpet the successes of Native Americans and fulfill their other material needs as our funds and time allow.

 And we work to raise awareness to the inequities experienced by those we help.

+How You Can Support Our Work.
 Here are online options for donating — please contact us if you want to donate by check, or if you want to donate your time to our work.
 We are always looking for volunteers to host supply drives for us — these are a great way to grow our inventory of period supplies for distribution and also get information about us out to many communities.
 And we always welcome donations of moon time bags from those of you with sewing skills.
 (Please visit the Moon Time Bags page on this website for details and an instructional video.)
-You may have thoughts about how you can help us that we haven’t thought about; please share them!
+We encourage new ideas for how you can help us that we haven’t thought about; please connect and share them!

 - Donate to us through the PayPal Giving Fund here.
 When you donate through this link, PayPal pays all fees and we get 100% of your donation.

 - Make a monthly donation for a monthly need.
 You can donate through